-Understanding fan noise and impact goes beyond a review of inlet and outlet sound power or pressure values supplied by a fan manufacturer.
+Understanding fan noise and subsequent impact goes beyond a review of inlet and outlet sound power or pressure values supplied by a fan manufacturer.
 Careful consideration must be given to all the sources of noise from the fan.
 As important as the fan itself, is the environment where it’s placed, this will ultimately determine the solution and the degree we attenuate the noise!
 When reviewing an engineering specification and before installing a fan in a noise sensitive area, it is important to identify the various sources of fan “breakout” noise and understand the means to address and attenuate them.
 The attached illustration is of a belt driven fan that might be used in a typical process fan application.
 It is a centrifugal fan mounted on a unitary base with vibration isolators equipped with inlet and outlet flex connectors.
+Axial fan noise can be addressed in similar fashion.

 Please hover over the image below to identify fan noise attenuation options: